-It can be seen that the error pattern of the PID control follows the expected shape of the disturbance sensitivity function, cf. Fig. \ref{fig:Syd_res}.
-On the contrary, the CSMC control error is continuously decreasing with an increasing frequency, that corresponds to the CSMC sensitivity function charts that depend of the amplitude of the main harmonic of chattering at steady-state, cf. section \ref{sec:3}.
-The period where the control error of both PID and CSCM are approximately the same, i.e. at the time about 24 sec, corresponds to the disturbance frequency $w_d \approx 9.5$ rad/sec, cf. Fig. \ref{fig:Syd_res}.
-Regarding the control values, see Fig. \ref{fig:evalChrip} (b), one can recognize that for the PID control, the signal pattern is also inline with the frequency response of the closed-loop system (cf. Fig. \ref{fig:schematics-standard-control-loop}).
-For that, the transfer characteristics between $d(j \omega)$ and $u(j \omega)$ are indicative.
-One can recognize that with an increasing angular frequency, the amplitude of the PID control value $u(t)$ is also growing, thus resulting in a higher power and, correspondingly, energy consumption.
-On the contrary, the control value of CSMC keeps an almost constant amplitude level, that speaks for a lower power consumption.
-Also recall that for finite-time convergence of CSMC the control signal tends to the opposite value of perturbation, that is the case with a chirp disturbance of a constant amplitude, Fig. \ref{fig:evalChrip} (b).
+Regarding the control values, see Fig. \ref{fig:evalChrip} (b), one can recognize that for the PID control, the signal pattern is also inline with the frequency response of the closed-loop system (cf. Fig. \ref{fig1}).
+Here, the transfer characteristics between $d(j \omega)$ and $v(j \omega)$ are indicative and can be directly computed based on the transfer functions $\bar{G}(s)$ and $\bar{C}(s)$.
+One can recognize that with an increasing angular frequency, the amplitude of the PID control value $v(t)$ is also growing, thus resulting in a higher power and, correspondingly, energy consumption.
+On the contrary, the control value of the CHOSM compensator keeps an almost constant amplitude level, that speaks for a lower power consumption.
+Also recall that for finite-time convergence of CHOSM controller, the control signal tends to opposite value of the perturbation, that is the case for chirp disturbance of a constant amplitude, cf. Fig. \ref{fig:evalChrip} (b).

-The comparison between the simulated and experimental response of the closed loop with CSMC controller is exemplary shown in Fig. \ref{fig:evalCSMC}.
-Here the same data of a higher-frequency clipping from Fig. \ref{fig:evalChrip} is used.
-Note that in the numerical simulation of the system \eqref{eq:systemplant}, augmented by $d$ with the control \eqref{eq:CSMC}, an additional band-limited white noise is added to the output $y(t)$, so as to bring the modeled control system behavior closer to the real experiments.
-Up to the noise level, the simulated and experimental response of the CSMC-controlled output coincide well with each other, cf. Fig. \ref{fig:evalCSMC}.
+The comparison between the simulated and experimental response of the closed loop with the CHOSM controller is further exemplary shown in Fig. \ref{fig:evalCSMC}.
+Here the same experimental data, a higher-frequency clipping from Fig. \ref{fig:evalChrip}, is used.
+Note that in the numerical simulation of the system \eqref{eq:systemplant}, augmented by the disturbance \eqref{eq:chirpdist} and control \eqref{eq:CSMC}, an additional band-limited white noise is added to the output $y(t)$, so as to bring the behavior of the modeled control system closer to the real one.
+Up to the noise level, the simulated and experimental responses of the CHOSM-controlled output coincide well with each other, see Fig. \ref{fig:evalCSMC}.